fcrespel/sagdevops-containers/containers/is/README.md

 ## Ports

-The following ports are exposed by this container.
+The following ports are exposed by this container image.

 | Port | Description |
 | ---- | ----------- |